Pathoschild/Wikimedia-contrib/README.md

-**Wikimedia-contrib** is a collection of user scripts and Tool Labs tools intended for users of Wikimedia Foundation wikis.
+**Wikimedia-contrib** is a collection of user scripts and Toolforge tools intended for users of Wikimedia Foundation wikis.

-## Tool Labs
+## Tools

-The [Tool Labs](https://tools.wmflabs.org/) is a cloud infrastructure hosted by the Wikimedia Foundation for community-developed tools and bots.
+[Toolforge](https://tools.wmflabs.org/) is part of the Wikimedia Cloud infrastructure hosted by the Wikimedia Foundation for community-developed tools and bots.
 These tools provide analysis and data to support wiki editors and functionaries.

 * **[Account Eligibility](https://tools.wmflabs.org/meta/accounteligibility/)** analyzes a user account to determine whether it's eligible to vote in the specified event.
 * **[Category Analysis](https://tools.wmflabs.org/meta/catanalysis/)** analyzes edits to pages in the category tree rooted at the specified category (or pages rooted at a prefix).
 This is primarily intended for test project analysis by the Wikimedia Foundation [language committee](https://meta.wikimedia.org/wiki/Language_committee).